Vivek-04022001/documentation/coredev/troubleshooting.md

 {file}`pil.cfg` is included within this buildout to aid in PIL installation.
 Run {command}`bin/buildout -c pil.cfg` to install.
-This method does not work on Windows.
+This method doesn't work on Windows.
 We're unable to run it by default.